You are already growing your number of customers as fast as you can. So, how could you create more value for your company?

 Here, you could use the ARPU of competitors to estimate your asymptote and deduct from the previous equation your coefficient q:

-If you have no competitor, you could graph your past ARPU growths to estimate q with a OLS method (Non-linear least squares should be applied here):
+If you have no competitor, you could graph your past ARPU growths to estimate q with a OLS method (Normally, non-linear least squares should be applied here):

 STEP 3: Discount your cash flows